 Public art means many things to people.
 It is a form of expression.
 It documents history.
 It can be a celebration or a legacy.
 It can ignite creativity, share culture and inspire conversation.

-The Public Art Commission recommends expenditures in keeping with a Town goal to advance Philip S. Miller’s legacy by fostering a sense of community and enhancing community character.
+The Public Art Commission recommends expenditures in keeping with a Town goal to advance Philip S. Miller's legacy.
+Their mission is to create community vibrancy with art reflecting the Town's charm, heritage and beauty.